 Dr Beetle wonders how a species could have become so detached from reality and nature to believe in such drivel.

 The fundamental mistake made by evolutionary psychologists is that they see humans as the pinnacle achievement or demonstration of evolution and nature.
 They have struggled, they have survived, and now they dominate and rule the lands.
 But I am sorry to inform you that agreement amongst yourselves and the unavoidable silence from nature does not make you right.
 Dr Beetle can now speak! (well, type at least).
-Humans are actually the dunce species of biology and evolution (see scepticism and ways).
+Humans are actually the dunce species of biology and evolution (see scepticism).
 Humans do not live to their potential, so have no idea what it feels like to make the most of yourself - in confidence, vision, connections, wisdom, etc. Any other species living wildly in nature has achieved this class or level of parsimony (more beetle), while humans have not, so their current preoccupation is to try and fill their deep personal gaps by looking for blame, rather than taking note from the real teachers in this world that could lift them out of their restricted little minds into their full potential, a state where the world looks very different and connected to the one you see now.
 Of course, belief that you are the peak natural extension of evolution sets up a whole confine of psychology and excuse even for the psychologists - they are only human after all.
 Therefore to them, how they feel, fear and act now demands a natural evolved explanation where they are to emerge as the enlightened species.
 They see a direct lineage from ancestors to how people behave now.
 Studying society today and in the recent past becomes their natural or 'wild type' population.
 Voila, the species is no longer artificial! (more beetle) By peddling harder into estrangement and aloofness from nature, evolutionary psychologists seem to gather a disdain for any example of those who feel a closer bond with nature and can see its true value.
 Sharmans become flim flam artists (Pinker, 1997: 305), and aboriginal rock paintings become pornography (Pinker, 1997: 472).
 The notion that there is a higher level of organisation within nature than genes and DNA, seems lost to them (more beetle, see Wildness).

 But simple mathematics with their own icons should bring them undone.
 Humans share 50% of their genes with flies.
 Imagine, 50% of your genes are needed in the fly to tell them how to distinguish their head from their butt, how to grow and symmetrically, how to digest sugar, how to walk, see etc. Yet with the remaining 50% of your genes, they are meant not only to give you the additional adaptations of a multi-complex brain, stomach, voice, skin, bones and hands, but also codes for dozens of complex emotions, fears, disgusts, personality traits, attitudes, and kin recognition signals.
 Any sense of proportionality should reveal that so many inheritances are simply not possible.
 Gene shortage, as noted by Paul Ehrlich.
 A fly does not even posses a fear for spiders (nor I note, a sense of disgust!) within the 50% of the genes that they share with humans.